tensorflow/swift/proposals/ImplicitCopyWarnings.md

 }
 ```

-What we want to avoid is unexpectedly blocking users' computations on data
+What we want to avoid is unexpectedly blocking users' computations.
+This can
-transfers between devices.
-This can happen when the user writes some code that
+happen when the user writes some code that (unbeknownst to them) forces some
-(unbeknownst to them) forces some computation to happen on the CPU before
+computation to happen on the CPU before computation on the accelerator can
-computation on the accelerator can proceed.
-For example, suppose that
+proceed.
+For example, suppose that `cpuOnlyComputation` runs a computation that
-`cpuOnlyComputation` runs a computation that can only happen on the CPU.
-Then
+can only happen on the CPU.
+Then this training loop blocks on data transfer and
-this training loop blocks on data transfer and CPU computation every iteration:
+CPU computation every iteration:

 ```swift
 public func train(inputs: Tensor<Float>, outputs: Tensor<Float>, initialWeights: Tensor<Float>) -> Tensor<Float> {